Dynamically Scaled Activation Steering: Method

 To build our end-to-end version of \method (\etoemethod), we remove all static elements (including the PCA projection) and learn the logistic regression parameters ($\theta_\ell,b_\ell$) jointly with the \lineas linear maps themselves, parameterized by ($\omega_\ell,\beta_\ell$).
 Then, the adaptive \lineas map becomes:

 Note that we have now replaced the sigmoid activation function $\sigmoi$ with a generic function $f$, since we are no longer restricted to the logistic regression scenario.
-This allows us to use other activation functions, such as ReLU, instead of the sigmoid.
+This allows us to use other activation functions such as ReLU.

-\textbf{Steering Training.} We optimize $(\theta_\ell,b_\ell,\omega_\ell,\beta_\ell)\forall\ell$ using the 1D Wasserstein loss ($\wass$) as done by \citet{lineas}, noted $\wass_\ell = \wass(\{\avgemb(\actint_\ell^\src)\}, \{\avgemb(\act_\ell^\tgt)\})$.
+\textbf{Steering Training.} We optimize $(\theta_\ell,b_\ell,\omega_\ell,\beta_\ell)\;\forall\ell$ using the 1D Wasserstein loss ($\wass$) as done by \citet{lineas}, noted $\wass_\ell = \wass(\{\avgemb(\actint_\ell^\src)\}, \{\avgemb(\act_\ell^\tgt)\})$.
 Such loss takes unintervened activations $\{\act_\ell^\tgt\}$ (typically pushing samples from $\mathcal{T}$) and activations $\{\actint_\ell^\src\}$, pushing samples from $\mathcal{S}$ and applying $T_\ell^{\text{\etoemethod}}$ maps to them\footnote{During training, the average embeddings are used, as we do for \method.}.
 Minimizing $\loss_{\mathcal{S}\to\mathcal{T}} = \sum_\ell \wass_\ell$ reduces the distributional shift between $\{\avgemb(\actint_\ell^\src)\}$ and $\{\avgemb(\act_\ell^\tgt)\}$ $\forall\ell$, so intervened source samples appear as sampled from $\mathcal{T}$.

 \textbf{Control Regularization.} Naively optimizing $\loss_{\mathcal{S}\to\mathcal{T}}$ does not provide a meaningful learning signal for the logistic regression parameters $(\theta_\ell,b_\ell)$, as there is no guidance on whether the steering strength should be high or low.
 Consequently, the learned parameters produce strengths close to $1$ for all embeddings, effectively recovering vanilla \lineas.
 To address this, we introduce a regularization term $\loss_\mathcal{C}$, similar to the one introduced by~\cite{circuit-brakers}, that encourages activations from the control group $\mathcal{C}$ to remain similar \textit{before} and \textit{after} intervention.
 Unlike the source loss, which requires a distributional metric, here we can exploit the one-to-one correspondence between samples and directly penalize deviations from the original activations as